-We Wear Orange: Honouring National Day for Truth & Reconciliation
+We Wear Orange: Honouring the National Day for Truth & Reconciliation

-Every year on September 30, we observe Orange Shirt Day and the National Day for Truth and Reconciliation to honour survivors and ancestors who perished from residential schools, as well as families and communities who continue to be affected.
+Every year on September 30, we observe Orange Shirt Day and the National Day for Truth and Reconciliation to honour survivors and ancestors who died at residential schools, as well as families and communities who continue to be affected.

 What is Orange Shirt Day?